 The various Excel files are constructed as follows.
-The raw files A, B, C, D have no external links.
-TWZ2018AppendixTables.xlsx has links to the 4 raw files and no other link.
-TWZ2018AppendixFigures has links to TWZ2018AppendixTables and no other link.
-Similarly, TWZ2018 has links to TWZ2018AppendixTables and no other link.
+The raw files A, B, C, D, E have no external links.
+TWZ2020AppendixTables.xlsx has links to the 4 raw files and no other link.
+TWZ2020AppendixFigures.xlsx has links to TWZ2020AppendixTables.xlsx and no other link.
+Similarly, TWZ2020.xlsx has links to TWZ2020AppendixTables and no other link.

-In addition, we also make available the Stata programs and bulk downloads we used in this research, in the TWZ2018Programs.zip file.
+In addition, we also make available the Stata programs and bulk downloads we used in this research, in the TWZ2020Programs.zip file.
 This folder is organized as following:

-• master.do: the master do-file that replicates all our stata output and describes the operations of each underlying do-file.
-Also describes how to update the results.

-- Eurostat: contains all do-files used to manage eurostat data and the bulk downloads from eurostat.
+- master.do: the master do-file that replicates all our stata output and describes the operations of each underlying do-file.
+Also describes how to update the results. - Eurostat: contains all do-files used to manage eurostat data and the bulk downloads from eurostat.
 The folder is further divided into FDI income statistics and service trade. - IMF data: contains all do-files used to manage IMF data and the bulk downloads from IMF.
-The folder is further divided into balance of payment flows and investment stock data. - UN data: contains all do-files used to manage UN data on national accounts and the bulk downloads from UN data. - Excel output: We attach all the raw excel output tables produced within each section in the folder "output tables" with a sub-folder for each do-file.
+The folder is further divided into balance of payment flows and investment stock data. - UN data: contains all do-files used to manage UN data on national accounts and the bulk downloads from UN data. - Capital intensity data: contains all do-files used to manage OECD and Eurostat data on capital intensity - US FATS contains the do files used to analyze the US BEA data on the Activities of U.S. Multinational Enterprises and conduct regressions of the profits-to-wage ratio. - Excel output: We attach all the raw excel output tables produced within each section in the folder "output tables" with a sub-folder for each do-file.
 A readme.pdf file in each output folder will further explain the content of the excel output.